claradepaolis/GOdatasets/README.md

 ### Getting Annotation Data
-To get GO annotations, `get_raw_annotations.sh` will:
+To get GO annotations,
+`python process_goa.py --species human` or `python process_goa.py --species all`

+This will
-1. download GO Annotations from `ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz`,
+1. download GO Annotations from [http://geneontology.org/gene-associations](http://geneontology.org/gene-associations),
-2. filter by experimental evidence codes,
+2. filter by experimental evidence codes (TAS, EXP, IC, IPI, IDA, IMP, IGI, IEP),
 3. save records to json file.
-Run time is approx 1 hour on my server.
-The resulting json file is approximately 200MB
+4. propogate labeled annotations according to the onotology graph at [http://purl.obolibrary.org/obo/go/go-basic.obo](http://purl.obolibrary.org/obo/go/go-basic.obo)
+5. save propogated annotaions to files, one for each subontology (BPO, CCO, and MFO) in json format

+This code creates a directory `GOAdata` under the source directory and will save all files there.
+To specify a different save location, use the `--dest` flag.

 ### Getting Sequences
 To download protein sequences, `get_raw_sequences.sh` will: